 The secret to creating the best Brioche french toast you’ll ever taste is to have slightly crisp bread.
 To prevent it from becoming soggy, first, make sure that most of the egg mixture is absorbed before baking.
 If not, let your bread soak a bit longer.
 Or, drain some of the mixture off.

-Or, try lightly toasting your bread before assembling your french toast!
+Or, try lightly toasting your bread before assembling your French toast!
 You’ll want it to just be slightly golden, not fully cooked.
 Otherwise, it won’t absorb the egg mixture at all.

 Can I Make Baklava French Toast Ahead of Time?

 Yes!
 In fact, we recommended it.
 Prepping the night before will allow the bread plenty of time to soak, creating the most amazing flavor when it’s baked in the morning.
 However, you can also bake your Brioche french toast, and store it for later.
 It will stay fresh in the refrigerator for up to 4 days or in the freezer for 2 months.
-Just make sure you’re leftovers are kept in an airtight container or sealable bag!
+Just make sure your leftovers are kept in an airtight container or sealable bag!

 Reheating